superBirdy/superbirdy.github.io/content/projects.md

       text: |-
         Three research papers in the field of energy and climate economics:

-        1.**Regional Refinery Activities and Economic Impacts Due to Hurricane’s Landfalls in the Gulf Coast Region** 2.**The Economic Impacts of HurricaneForecast on the U.S. Gulf Coast Petroleum Refineries** 3.**The Economic Impact of Hurricane Forecast Inaccuracy on Gulf Coast Petroleum Refineries**
+        1.Regional Refinery Activities and Economic Impacts Due to Hurricane’s Landfalls in the Gulf Coast Region

+        2.The Economic Impacts of HurricaneForecast on the U.S. Gulf Coast Petroleum Refineries

+        3.The Economic Impact of Hurricane Forecast Inaccuracy on Gulf Coast Petroleum Refineries

   - block: Markdown
     content: